vendia/blog/posts/2023-01-11-distributed-ledger-challenges-and-solutions.md

 #### Centralized data hubs don’t solve chain of custody challenges

 In an attempt to solve the opaque or incomplete change history challenge, one organization may take on the burden of aggregating data from its immediate upstream and downstream partners.
 That organization makes a significant investment in the interest of helping the collective group be more connected.
 But the organization cannot justify the return on investment primarily because each required integration is "different" and the centralized team performing each integration lacks business context.
 Further, that organization is unlikely to convince its partners to share all the data it wants because of fear of data protection and the data controls in place within the aggregating company.
-At best, this approach will provide "1-hop" visibility from the aggregating organization, which is often insufficient to optimize real-world chain of custody ecosystems.
+At best, this approach will provide "1-hop" visibility from the aggregating organization, which is often insufficient to optimize real-world business networks.

 #### Industry-specific track and trace solutions don't solve the end-to-end chain of custody problem either